bltlab/mot/README.md

 Each JSON document in the release has `paragraphs` and `n_paragraphs` fields.
 These contain the text of each website divided by paragraphs and the number of paragraphs, respectively.
 For the languages where we provide sentence segmentation and  tokenization, the fields `sentences`, `n_sentences`, `tokens`, and `n_tokens` are also provided.

 We are in the process of expanding the languages for which we provide sentence segmentation and tokenization.
-We currently provide them in the following languages: amh, cmn, ell,
+We currently provide both sentence segmentation and tokenization in the following languages (by ISO 639-3 code): amh, cmn, ell,